IaC security scanning tools, features and use cases Top 8 configuration management tools in DevOps

 Configuration management vs. asset management simplified

-Configuration management and asset management are terms that are sometimes used interchangeably.
+Configuration management and asset management are sometimes used interchangeably.
 While similar in certain ways, they are not the same thing.
+Discover where the two diverge and where they overlap.

 Configuration management and asset management move in the same orbit -- the management of an organization's systems and services -- but they have different purposes and goals.